ThatXliner/stacksearch/README.md

 - ~~A better README~~ (Done)
 - Being able to output different formats of data (e.g. YAML, TOML, XML, etc)
 - And more command-line options

-## Current Features

-- A beautiful, simple, yet powerful command-line interface
-- The ability to crank out raw [JSON](https://www.json.org/json-en.html) data to use
-- And an API

 ## Usage Examples